nerdynischal/odin-js-tdd-battleship/README.md

 3. The AI will respond after each turn.
 4. The game ends when all ships of one side are sunk.
 5. Use the "Restart Game" button to play again.

-## Customization

-- Change board size in the JS files if desired.
-- Update styles in `public/style.css`.